ESFI opens registrations for National Esports Championships 2024 - www.lokmattimes.com

 ESFI opens registrations for National Esports Championships 2024

-New Delhi [India], April 1 : The Esports Federation of India (ESFI) has opened the registrations for the highly ...
+New Delhi, April 1 Esports Federation of India (ESFI) has opened the registrations for the National Esports Championships ...

-New Delhi [India], April 1 : The Esports Federation of India (ESFI) has opened the registrations for the highly anticipated National Esports Championships (NESC) 2024, marking the start of the journey towards the 16th World Esports Championships (WEC), which will take place in Riyadh, Saudi Arabia.
+New Delhi, April 1 Esports Federation of India (ESFI) has opened the registrations for the National Esports Championships (NESC) 2024, marking the start of the journey towards the 16th World Esports Championships (WEC) which will take place in Riyadh, Saudi Arabia.

-Organised by the International Esports Federation (IESF), the WEC 2024 will witness a total of 609 teams representing their countries across five game titles - Counter Strike 2 (open and female), Dota2, eFootball series, Mobile Legends: Bang Bang (open and female), and PUBG Mobile.
-The prestigious tournament will kick off on November 11 and feature a whopping prize pool of 1 million US Dollars prize pool being distributed among the top 8 teams in each game title and category for the first time, as per a press release from ESFI.
+Organised by the International Esports Federation (IESF), the WEC 2024 will witness a total of 609 teams representing their countries across five game titles – Counter Strike 2 (Open and Female), Dota2, eFootball series, Mobile Legends: Bang Bang (Open and Female), and PUBG MOBILE.

+The prestigious tournament will kick off on November 11 and feature a whopping prize pool of $1 million prize pool being distributed among the top 8 teams in each game title and category for the first time.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app